Some hidden text, links, a slideshow, or other content can reside here ...

 The smallest purpose-built clubhouse at Princeton, this building played a key role in the development of the club system.
 In its Olden Street location, this building was the famous “Incubator,” so called because it served as the birthplace to a series of emerging clubs, including Cannon, Campus, Charter, Terrace, and Tower.
 Other clubs temporarily occupied the Incubator while their own clubhouses were under construction or renovation.

 Cap and Gown, meanwhile, commissioned Boston architect William Ralph Emerson to design a new and more elegant clubhouse in 1895.
 Emerson was a noted practitioner of the shingle style, but in this structure looked to other models.
 The rendering for the building shows a distinctly Italianate Revival influence, especially in the pair of large arched windows on the facade and the second-floor balconies.
-In reviewing the finished structure, the Princetonian noted that “it is nearly square in form and rises two and one-half stories, the first being of blue Lancaster granite, and the second of stucco with ornamental rubble finish.”
+In reviewing the finished structure, the Daily Princetonian noted that “it is nearly square in form and rises two and one-half stories, the first being of blue Lancaster granite, and the second of stucco with ornamental rubble finish.”
 Of the Prospect Avenue clubs, only Tiger Inn (1893-5) featured this kind of mixed media on the exterior.

 In December 1896, Cap and Gown moved in, but within a decade it felt compelled to build again.
 Ivy and Cottage had completed their grand new clubhouses and Colonial and Cap soon followed suit.
 Cap selected Raleigh Gildersleeve, a prominent architect with much experience in Princeton, to design its new clubhouse.
 The Emerson building was moved away (to be taken over by Dial Lodge).